bioglaze/aether3d/README.md

 ## Windows

-  - Open the project in Engine/VisualStudio_GL45 and build it.
+  - Open the project in Engine\VisualStudio_GL45 and build it.
 For MinGW you can use Engine/Makefile.
-  - Create directory aether3d_build next to aether3d.
-  - Build and run Samples/01_OpenWindow.
+  - Build and run Samples\01_OpenWindow.

-## OS X
+## OS X / GNU/Linux

-  - Open the project Engine/Aether3D_OSX in Xcode and build it.
+  - Open the project Engine/Aether3D_OSX in Xcode and build it or run the Makefile.
-  - Run the Makefile in Samples/01_OpenWindow.
+  - Open the project Samples/01_OpenWindow/OpenWindow.xcodeproj and run it or run the Makefile.

 # License